-

 Policy SH1 of the Hastings Strategy Local Plan is available online and lists criteria that any application must comply with.

-If a planning application for the residential redevelopment of the site is submitted, it will be assessed against policy SH1 of the Hastings Planning Strategy Development Management Plan.
-However, the draft local plan (regulation 18) policy HL19, will also be material to the assessment of the application, dependent on when the application has been made.
+The application will be assessed against policy SH1 of the Hastings Planning Strategy Development Management Plan.
+However, the draft local plan (regulation 18) policy HL19, will also be material to the assessment of the application.
 The weight attached the draft policy is limited at Reg 18 stage.
-It’s worth noting that the Draft Local Plan, regulation 18 stage, which means that it may be subject of change.

 How many houses will be on the site?